-Although oil-exporting countries have provided the best oil price projections in the past, institutional price projections have become increasingly accurate, with the IEA leading the way in 2018 (Roland Berger 2018)26.
-An evaluation of the oil price projections of the IEA since 2000 by Wachtmeister et al. (2018)27 showed that price projections have varied significantly over time.
-Whereas the IEA's oil production projections seem comparatively accurate, oil price projections for 2030 varied from US\$70 to US\$140 per barrel, providing significant uncertainty regarding future costs in the scenarios.
+Although oil-exporting countries have provided the best oil price projections in the past, institutional price projections have become increasingly accurate, with the IEA leading the way in 2018 (Roland Berger 2018)27.
+An evaluation of the oil price projections of the IEA since 2000 by Wachtmeister et al. (2018)28 showed that price projections have varied significantly over time.
+Whereas the IEA's oil production projections seem comparatively accurate, oil price projections showed errors of 40%-60%, even when made only 10 years ahead.
+Between 2007 and 2017, the IEA price projections for 2030 varied from US\$70 to US\$140 per barrel, providing significant uncertainty regarding future costs in the scenarios.
 Despite this limitation, the IEA provides a comprehensive set of price projections.
 Therefore, we based our scenario assumptions on these projections, as described below.